 Recent evidence has highlighted the importance of lesion neovascularization and blood extravasation in plaque destabilization and plaque growth.5,6,7 Leaky vasa vasorum with the subsequent red blood cell extravasation has been postulated as a major source for intraplaque cholesterol deposition.
 This change in composition, characterized by increased extracellular cholesterol within the lipid core and excessive macrophage infiltration, increases the vulnerability of the atherosclerotic lesions.
 In fact, postmortem studies have shown a strong correlation between macrophage infiltration and increased vasa vasorum in human atherosclerotic lesions.
 Preexisting vasa vasorum in the adventitia is thought to spread into the intima, prompting intimal neovascularization.6 A recent study using optical coherence tomography has associated vasa vasorum increase with fibrous plaque volume and intraplaque neovessels with plaque vulnerability.8 These observations suggest that imaging for microvasculature could become a new biomarker for plaque vulnerability.
 On the other hand, inhibition of plaque neovascularization could be seen as a potential new therapeutic intervention to prevent plaque disruption.

 Inflammation is another important process that affects plaque progression, vulnerability, and subsequent thrombus formation.
 Inflammation could be considered as the link between atherosclerosis and thrombosis.
-In fact, the relationship of inflammation and atherothrombosis could represent ...
+In fact, inflammation and atherothrombosis could represent different faces of ...